harpak-lab/Portability_Questions/README.md

 1. [<i>Plink 1.9</i> (Purcell, S. & Chang, C)](https://www.cog-genomics.org/plink/)
 2. [<i>Plink 2.0</i> (Purcell, S. & Chang, C)](https://www.cog-genomics.org/plink/2.0/)

-Download the [UK Biobank](https://www.ukbiobank.ac.uk/) (UKB) data and [1000 Genomes phase 3 data provided by Plink](https://www.cog-genomics.org/plink/2.0/resources), following their guidelines.
+Download the [UK Biobank](https://www.ukbiobank.ac.uk/) (UKB) dataset, following their guidelines.
+The scripts also use the [1000 Genomes phase 3 dataset provided by Plink](https://www.cog-genomics.org/plink/2.0/resources), but it is not necessary to download it beforehand, as `05h_ukb_kgp_pca.sh` contains scripts for downloading it.

 For running the scripts, we recommend creating a [conda](https://docs.conda.io/projects/conda/en/stable/) environment.